pantonante/3dRegistration/Experimenter/README.md

 source activate 3dRegistration
 ```

-## Usage
+## Experiment descriptor

 Before running an experiment, you need to create the JSON descriptor file.

-### Experiment descriptor

 A simple example of a descriptor is the following:

 ```json
 {